latest tech scookietech

 No cuff.
 No pump.
 Just wear it.

 The sleep apnea detection is even better.
 These devices can catch breathing issues before they become serious problems.
+I walk through this step by step in News Scookietech.

 Entertainment Reimagined